vteam27/Go-megle/README.md

 ### 3. Go vs. Node.js
 *   **Decision:** Go was chosen for the Signaling Server.
 *   **Reasoning:** While Node.js is excellent for I/O, Go's **Goroutines** allow us to handle each WebSocket connection in a lightweight thread (approx 2KB stack size).
 This allows vertical scaling to tens of thousands of connections on a single instance before needing to shard.

+### 4. Horizontal Scaling with Redis Persistence & Pub/Sub
+*   **Challenge:** When deploying multiple server instances behind a load balancer, clients in a match may be connected to different servers.
+*   **Solution:**
+  - **Match Persistence:** Active matches are stored in Redis as Hashes (`match:<id>`) with a 10-minute TTL to survive instance restarts and enable cross-instance lookups.
+  - **Pub/Sub Signaling:** WebRTC signals (SDP offers/answers, ICE candidates) are published to a Redis channel (`signals`) so any instance can relay messages to the correct client.
+  - **Disconnect Handling:** When a client disconnects, the server checks both in-memory state and Redis to notify the partner, even if they're on a different instance.
+*   **Impact:** The system can now scale horizontally without losing match state or breaking active video sessions during deployments.

 ---